When and how to account for VAT when you transfer a business as a going concern (TOGC).

 - goodwill (for example, goodwill, use of a trademark or trading name, the sole right to trade in a particular area, and so on)

 - any assets which are zero-rated or exempt (for example zero-rated or exempt freehold or leasehold interests in land)

-- or items which fall within the CGS, for further details of items covered by the CGS see paragraph 3.2 and Capital goods scheme (Notice 706/2)
+- items which fall within the Capital Goods Scheme, for further details of items covered by the scheme see paragraph 3.1 and Capital goods scheme (Notice 706/2)

-The value of the supply by, and to, the representative member, is its open market value.
+The value of the supply by, and to, the representative member is its open market value.
 If the previous owner is unconnected with your group, this will normally be the consideration you paid for the assets on which tax is due.
 If VAT is not due on some of the assets, the consideration must be apportioned fairly between the standard-rated assets and other assets.
-The paragraph on mixed supplies in the VAT guide (Notice 700) tells you how to do this.
+Paragraph 8.1 in the VAT guide (Notice 700) tells you how to do this.

-HMRC can reduce the VAT chargeable in relation to the self-supply if you can produce satisfactory evidence to show that the previous owner did not recover all of the input tax incurred on the original purchase (for example, if they were partly exempt or the input tax was ‘blocked’, for example, on the purchase of a car).
+HMRC can reduce the VAT chargeable in relation to the self-supply if you can produce satisfactory evidence to show that the previous owner did not recover all of the input tax incurred on the original purchase.
+This would include if they were partly exempt or the input tax was ‘blocked’, for example, on the purchase of a car.

 In a case where the seller’s partial exemption recovery rate (during the partial exemption tax year in which the assets were purchased) is equal to or less than the buyer’s recovery rate (during the partial exemption tax year in which the assets were acquired) the VAT charge will be reduced to nil, although no tax will be refunded.